Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms for superconductivity: A practical way to obtain in lattice systems

 We take the branch of $\chi_j$ that satisfies the difference of value between sites connected by bonds (say site $k$) is in the range,

 We obtain $(\chi_k-\chi_j)$'s by minimizing the following functional

 where

-Here, Lagrange multipliers $\lambda_{\ell}$'s are introduced to impose the winding number condtions for loops; $w_{C_{\ell}}[\chi]$ is the winding number around the loop $C_{\ell}$ given by
+Here, Lagrange multipliers $\lambda_{\ell}$'s are introduced to impose the winding number conditions for loops; $w_{C_{\ell}}[\chi]$ is the winding number around the loop $C_{\ell}$ given by

 where $\{ C_1, \cdots, C_{N_{\rm loop}} \}$ are boundaries of plaques of the lattice, where $N_{\rm loop}$ is equal to the number of plaques of the lattice.
-In Fig.~\ref{3D2D1}, a $N_{\rm loop}=5$ case is depicted; in Fig.~\ref{3D2D2} a $N_{\rm loop}=9$ case is depicted.
+In Fig.~\ref{3D2D1}, $N_{\rm loop}=5$ case is depicted; in Fig.~\ref{3D2D2}, $N_{\rm loop}=9$ case is depicted.
 The winding numbers are so chosen that the obtained wave function becomes a single-valued function of coordinates.
+The values of $(\chi_k-\chi_j)$'s are obtained as solutions of the following system of equations;